Premchandyadav369/QuantaPath/README.md

 -   🌐 **Superior Exploration**: Quantum superposition allows the algorithm to explore a vast number of potential routes simultaneously.
 -   🔗 **Global Correlation**: Entanglement helps capture complex, global relationships between all the cities in a route, leading to better solutions.
--   ⚡ **Faster Convergence**: Our simulations show that this hybrid approach can converge to optimal routes **3.2x faster** and yield **12.7% better quality** solutions compared to the classical solvers tested.
+-   ⚡ **Faster Convergence**: Our simulations suggest that this hybrid approach can converge to optimal routes faster and yield better quality solutions compared to the classical solvers tested.

 ---